 Amazon is apparently seeking to beef-up the smartphone stretegy by acquiring patents that cover wireless technologies.

 A smartphone would put Amazon in a much stronger position to do what it does best, sell digital content, ebook, books, tunes and movies.
-Expect a low priced smartphone from Amazon in the not so distant future! :: Read the full article »»»»
+Expect a low priced smartphone from Amazon in the not so distant future! :: Read full the Bloomberg article »»»»

 Five people in the southern China province of Hunan have been arrested and charged with intentional injury in the case of a teenager who sold a kidney so he could buy an iPhone and an iPad.